 Yiannis Avramides joined World Monuments Fund in 2009.
 In his current role he oversees the administration of the World Monuments Watch program, the organization’s flagship program that seeks to discover, spotlight, and take action on behalf of heritage places facing challenges of direct relevance to global society.
 He is additionally responsible for performance monitoring and program evaluation efforts across the organization, including implementing and managing internal systems for ongoing measurement and assessment of programmatic outcomes.
 He has participated in conservation field projects in Cambodia, France, Greece, Haiti, and the Old City of Jerusalem, and has been a member of the team behind the development of the Arches heritage inventory and management system.
 Yiannis received a BSE in Civil Engineering and Architecture from Princeton University in 2008 and an MS in Historic Preservation from Columbia University in 2010.

-Director, World Monuments Watch and Evaluation
+Director, World Monuments Watch and Program Evaluation